Define a custom target storage format for the

 Examples of non-exportable R objects are Keras models,

-Torch objects, xgboost
+Torch objects, xgboost matrices, xml2 documents,

-model objects, sparklyr
+rstan model objects, sparklyr data objects, and

 database connection objects.
 These objects cannot be

-exported to parallel workers (e.g. for tar_make_future()
+exported to parallel workers (e.g. for tar_make_future())

 without special treatment.
 To send an non-exportable